I Need U (Lay song)

-"I Need U" (需要你) is a single recorded by Chinese rapper Lay (Zhang Yixing) for his solo album Lay 02 Sheep, which was released on October 7, 2017.
+"I Need U" (需要你) is a single recorded by Chinese singer Lay (Zhang Yixing) for his solo album Lay 02 Sheep, which was released on October 7, 2017.
 The song was pre-released on September 25, 2017, by S.M.
 Entertainment and dedicated to Lay's grandparents' 50th wedding anniversary.

 Background and release

 "I Need U" is described as an urban R&B pop genre song where Lay participated in its composing and lyrics-writing.
 The song is dedicated to Lay's grandparents' 50th wedding anniversary with lyrics confessing eternity to the beloved.

 In a letter on S.M.
 Entertainment's social media account which was posted one day before the release of the music video, Lay talked about his grandparents' love and how they care for one another.
 He also described his relationship with them and how he hoped to give them a touching memory through "I Need U".
 He stated, "Love can sometimes be like a habit, but also refreshing and touching like a scene in a movie, a single book, or a song.
 But I believe that love, from what I have felt, is being able to do even the smallest of things for your loved one thousands, if not tens of thousands, of times."

 Lay revealed in a video hosted by Chaumet that this song was in fact written beforehand together with "what U need?" as a response to the latter and expressed that a song is the best fit as an answer to the suspense posed by another song.